 Bilingual and English as a Second Language Education Programs

 The English Learner Support Division provides direction and leadership with the implementation of Bilingual and English as a Second Language (ESL) Programs for emergent bilingual (EB) students/English learners (ELs).

-Newly Designed English Learner Web Portal TXEL.ORG.
-Check out the new features and pathways for Parents & Families of English learners and Community Partners.
+Check out the English Learner Web Portal TXEL.ORG for continuously updated resources for Teachers, Leaders, Parents & Families of English learners, and Community Partners.

-Updated Language Proficiency Assessment Committee (LPAC) Guidance and Resources
+Language Proficiency Assessment Committee (LPAC) Guidance and Resources - Current School Year

-New!
-2020-2021 TETN Schedule: English Learner Support Updates with LEAs and ESCs
+2021-2022 English Learner Support Update Meetings with LEAs and ESCs

 The TEA English Learner Support Division welcomes Local Education Agencies (LEAs) and regional Education Service Centers (ESCs) to join our English Learner Support Update Meetings.
 See our EL Portal for dates, meeting links, presentations, and recordings.